-Tampa Bay Buccaneers fall short of incredible comeback against Los Angeles Rams
+Los Angeles Rams deny Tampa Bay Buccaneers comeback to reach NFC title game

-Tom Brady almost brought the Buccaneers back from a 27-3 deficit.
+Tom Brady almost brought the Buccaneers back from a 27-3 deficit

 Matt Gay kicked the winning field goal as time expired to help the Los Angeles Rams hold off a trademark Tom Brady comeback and reach the NFC Championship game with a 30-27 win over the Tampa Bay Buccaneers